Dear College Self,

 Do not give up

 Your patience, friendship, and relationship will be tested a lot of times.
 You will go through financial and personal challenges.
-If only Earnest is available, life would be much easier as they offer student loan refinancing after graduation.
 Keep your eyes on your goals, especially your dream of giving a bright future to your family.
 Success is sweeter when at the edge of leaving school to pursue working early to earn money, you will follow your heart to get on that stage, get your diploma, and make your family proud.
 You will know then that it’s one of the best life decisions you are going to make.

 Here’s a big hug and a pat on the back for being resilient and keeping your faith.
 Good job and keep it up 😉